 Using TL to find optimal weights is a powerful technique in deep learning, especially when limited data for a specific task.
-TL is an ML paradigm where information gained from one activity is used to another that is unrelated but yet important.
-When it comes to deep learning, neural networks are typically pre-trained on large datasets for tasks like image classification or natural language understanding.
-TL begins by choosing a model that is currently being trained on an initial function.
 The initial step is often feature extraction.
-Take the pretrained model and remove its final classification layers.
+Take the pre-trained model and remove its final classification layers.
 The remaining layers, known as the feature extractor, are retained with their weights frozen.
 Add fresh layers to the pre-trained methodology that are specifically designed for the target task.
 These new layers are randomly initialized, and the entire model, including the feature extractor and the new layers, is trained on the target dataset.
-The NN weights are changed as part of the optimisation process to reduce the size of the if that measures discrepancy between methodologies forecasts & the target dataset's ground truth labels.